 They started as a way of celebrating the centenary of the crossword in 2013, and now they’re an institution: they’re my Crossword Masterclasses, in which I show small groups how to make the most of their inner fiendishness.

 There’s an intensive one-day class for aspiring setters and advanced solvers, which will get you creating and appreciating crosswords, and there’s an advanced workshop for previous masterclass graduates.
-They’re everything you need to know to follow in the footsteps of alumni like Bucko, Daedalus, Dutch, Jack, Julius, Knut, Serpent, Soup, S.park and Vigo.
+They’re everything you need to know to follow in the footsteps of alumni like Bucko, Daedalus, Dutch, Jack, Julius, Knut, Magnus, Serpent, Soup, S.park, Vigo and Wire.

 For more details and to book your place on the next class, click here.